FAFSA Mistakes that Could Cost You

 Here are some of the most common FAFSA mistakes to avoid:

 Not filing the FAFSA

 If you don’t file a FAFSA, you are essentially telling the colleges, “It’s OK, we want to pay for these 4 years entirely on our own, and aren’t interested in any help you are willing to give us.”
 Seriously!
-Every year, I work with parents that have high income and/or significant assets who assume they won’t get any need-based aid, and are then pleasantly surprised when their EFC is actually a bit lower than the cost of attendance – thereby qualifying them for need-based aid.
+Every year, I work with parents who assume they won’t get any need-based aid, and are then pleasantly surprised when their EFC is actually a bit lower than the cost of attendance – thereby qualifying them for need-based aid.
 This is because the financial aid formulas are far more complicated than most realize, and do allow families to shelter some of their income and assets.
 My recommendation – never assume – get that FAFSA on file, regardless of your income or assets.

 Missing the deadlines

 Colleges take their financial aid deadlines seriously, and even if they let you file after the deadline, you may be ineligible or receive last priority for many forms of aid.
 Be careful never to miss a deadline, and if the college gives a “priority deadline,” be sure to file before then.

 Using the wrong name

 The federal government is very specific about names on the FAFSA.
 Students and parents must use the legal names from the Social Security cards.
 For example, don’t use Jenny on the form if the legal name is Jennifer.
 If the names don’t match up, the application will not be processed.